tomasrm/tomasrm.github.io/_pages/research.md

 <small>[ <a href="#" onclick="visib('undergraound_ff')">Abstract</a> | [Draft][5] ] </small>

 <div id="undergraound_ff" style="display: none; text-align: justify; line-height: 1.2" ><small>
-What are the aggregate effects of reducing informality in a financially constrained economy?
-This paper answers this question by developing and calibrating an entrepreneurship model to data on matched employer-employee from both formal and informal sectors in Brazil.
+What are the aggregate effects of informality in a financially constrained economy?
+We develop and calibrate an entrepreneurship model to data on matched employer-employee from both formal and informal sectors in Brazil.
 The model distinguishes between informality on the business side (extensive margin) and the informal hiring by formal firms (intensive margin).
-We find that when informality is eliminated along both margins, aggregate output increases by 7.2%, capital by 13.7%, and TFP by 3.5%.
-The output and TFP increases would be a factor of 1.4 and 1.9 larger if informality were only eliminated on the extensive margin, a result that supports the view that, in an economy with financial frictions, the informal economy can play a positive role by diminishing the negative effects of costly regulations and institutions on the economy.
-Finally, we find dramatic differences in the cost of financing social security in our baseline model economy relative to an economy with no frictions.
+We find that when informality is eliminated along both margins, aggregate output increases 9.3%, capital 14.7%, TFP 5.4%, and tax revenue 37%.
+The output and TFP increases would be much larger if informality were only eliminated on the extensive margin, a result that supports the view that the informal economy can play a positive role in an economy with financial frictions.
+Finally, we find that the output cost of financing social security in our baseline model is about twice as large as the one in an economy with no frictions.
 </small><br><br/></div>

-[5]: {{ site.baseurl }}{% link assets/files/EFRM_informal_v6.pdf %}
+[5]: {{ site.baseurl }}{% link assets/files/EFM_informality.pdf %}
 <br/>

 # <center> Work in Progress </center>